filipefalcaos/falcon/docs/grammar.md

 ### Expressions

-YAPL expressions produce values by using unary and binary operators with different levels of precedence.
+Falcon expressions produce values by using unary and binary operators with different levels of precedence.
 These precedence levels are explicit in the grammar by setting separate rules:

 ```